-This ends the current article about when to sell a stock.
+This ends the current article about how to decide when to sell stocks.
 Going ahead, I would write about the portfolio composition, optimal number of stocks and diversification.

 - To know about the stocks in our portfolio, you may subscribe to the premium service: Follow My Portfolio with Latest Buy/Sell Transactions Updates